Nebraska Financial Assistance Programs.

-This program will help pay for child care expenses.
+This government assistance program will help pay for child as well as day care expenses.
 Income limits are in place and the parent applying must meet other conditions around employment and/or job training.
-Call (402) 471-9325, or more on Nebraska child care assistance programs.
+Call (402) 471-9325, or more on Nebraska free child care assistance programs.

-Helps provide services and money to pay bills for needy children as well as other household members when there’s an emergency situation.
+This service provides government services and money to pay bills for needy children as well as other household members when there’s an emergency situation.
 This is part of TANF in Nebraska.
 Call (800) 383-4278, or find details on emergency cash assistance in Nebraska.

 Mortgage Help and Foreclosure Prevention

 A number of non-profit housing counselors operate across Nebraska.
 The HUD certified counselors can offer homeowners free foreclosure assistance and information on mortgage programs.
 Read more free HUD counseling in Nebraska.

 Nebraska Prescription Card - Nebraska Rx Card

 This is a statewide discount prescription drug card.
 This program, which provides a free discount drug card to all Nebraska residents, will provide savings of up to 75% on medicines and prescription drugs.
 The card is free to sign up for and use with no restrictions to membership, no age limitations, and no income requirements.

 This is Nebraska's welfare reform program.
 This assistance program will help families achieve economic self-sufficiency by providing education, job training, and employment preparation as well as opportunities.
 There is also financial help for food, housing, medical and more.
 Phone (402) 271-7300